On De Giorgi's lemma for variational interpolants in metric and Banach spaces: Banach case: examples and preliminary results

 such that estimate \eqref{eq:BGS.DeGiEstim} rephrases as

 and analogously for \eqref{MEI-Ban-cond}.

-We conclude this section by using Example \ref{ex:SlopeNotContin}, revisited in the Banach setup, to convey the idea that the finer information encoded in the {\nameslope} of the energy may play a key role for the attainment of De Giorgi's identity.
+We conclude this section by using Example \ref{ex:SlopeNotContin}, revisited in the Banach setup, to convey the idea that the finer information encoded in the {\nameslope} of the energy may play a key role for the attainment of the De Giorgi identity.

-\begin{example}[Example \ref{ex:SlopeNotContin} in the Banach setup] \slshape We now treat Example \eqref{ex:SlopeNotContin} as a $\GBGS$ in the Hilbert or Banach space $X=\R$:
+\begin{example}[Example \ref{ex:SlopeNotContin} in the Banach setup] \slshape We now treat Example \ref{ex:SlopeNotContin} as a $\GBGS$ in the Hilbert or Banach space $X=\R$: